-Here’s a little about how medical marijuana works in your body.
-The human body has an endocannabinoid system (ECS).
-It’s an ancient biological system, also existing in other mammals.
-The journal Science described it in 1992.
-Scientists believe the ECS is responsible for the release of human cannabinoids which interact with your cannabinoid receptors spread out through almost all your tissues and fixed firmly in your cell membranes.
+The human body has an endocannabinoid system (ECS), an ancient biological system that’s also present in other mammals.
+In 1992, scientists believed the ECS is responsible for the release of human cannabinoids that interact with cannabinoid receptors throughout the human body.

 You have cannabinoid receptors in your liver, brain, kidneys, lungs and immune system.
 When the cannabinoid receptors activate, you experience both the psychoactive and therapeutic properties of cannabis.

-Medical marijuana has been used as a medicine for centuries as a pain and nausea reliever, for relieving anxiety and other mood issues and as a sleep aid.
+Medical marijuana has been used as a medicine for centuries as a pain and nausea reliever, for alleviating anxiety and other mood and sleep disorders.
 Scientists found the first cannabinoid in the mid-1960s.

 Medical weed has many different natural chemical substances that affect sleep and sleep cycles.
-Some of the components of cannabis important for sleep are cannabinoids and terpenes.
+Cannabinoids and terpenes are two of the most important cannabinoids for sleep.

 Researchers have found over 100 cannabinoids in the marijuana plant.
-They’re studying many of them for their benefits for different health conditions like anxiety, depression, and chronic pain as well as for sleep.
+They’re studying their benefits for different health conditions like anxiety, depression, and chronic pain as well as for sleep.

-Cannabidiol (CBD) isn’t mind-altering but still promotes relaxation.
+Cannabidiol (CBD) promotes relaxation.
 There are various benefits of CBD — sleep is one of them.
 CBD isn’t psychoactive, meaning you don’t get the “high” with this compound like you do with THC.
-Researchers believe CBD instead works to balance out or counteract THC’s high.
+Researchers believe CBD instead works to balance out or counteract THC’s psychoactive effects.

 Researchers have made much progress in understanding how the compound produces its pain-reducing, anti-inflammatory and calming effects in the body.
 But, they’re still learning.
 What they do know is CBD interacts with various proteins, receptors and other brain chemicals.
 These interactions generate changes in the activity of hormones, neurotransmitters and other cells in the body and brain.
-CBD seems to affect many of the functions of the body through these interactions, including sleep-wake cycles.
+CBD seems to affect many of the functions of the body through these interactions.

 Because CBD reduces anxiety, it’s helpful in decreasing sleep problems and improving quality of sleep.
 CBD might increase overall amounts of sleep, improving insomnia.
 It was found to reduce insomnia in individuals suffering from chronic pain.

-CBD reduces daytime sleepiness and stimulates alertness in smaller doses — important for consistency and strength of the sleep-wake cycle and daytime performance.
+CBD reduces daytime sleepiness and stimulates alertness when administered in smaller doses — important for consistency and strength of the sleep-wake cycle and daytime performance.

-While cannabinoids have taken the spotlight for their potential benefits for mood, pain and sleep, terpenes are also beginning to show promise and seem to impact marijuana’s effects, including how it affects sleep.
+While cannabinoids have taken the spotlight for their potential benefits for mood, pain and sleep, terpenes are also beneficial and seem to impact marijuana’s effects, especially on sleep.
 Researchers are still learning how terpenes affect the mind and body.
-But, they think terpenes may enhance the effects of different cannabinoids as well as directly affect the body in various ways.
+But, they think terpenes enhance the effects of different cannabinoids as well as directly interact with the body in various ways.

-Terpenes are aromatic, tiny molecules in medical marijuana that create its taste and smell.
+Terpenes are aromatic, tiny molecules in medical marijuana that influence its taste and smell.
 They’re in cannabis as well as many natural fruits, plants and flowers.
-There are different terpene combinations in various strains of medical weed, and they contribute to the different effects of different strains when we consume them.
+There are different terpene combinations in various strains of medical weed, and they contribute to the different effects experienced upon consumption.

 Science shows terpenes affect mood, energy, alertness and sleepiness.

 Obviously, the main symptom of advanced sleep phase disorder that medical marijuana can potentially help treat is sleep problems.
-These sleep problems can be either disrupted sleep patterns that can lead to insomnia or the strong urge to fall asleep at inappropriate times such as while eating or driving.
+These sleep problems can be either disrupted sleep patterns that lead to insomnia or strong urges to fall asleep at inappropriate times, such as while eating or driving.

 Research shows marijuana’s effectiveness in improving sleep.
 Many individual users report anecdotal evidence that they’ve had great results with cannabis improving their sleep.

-Marijuana during the night time is beneficial since it can alleviate insomnia symptoms directly.
-Many individuals report that when they compare it with conventional sleep medicines, marijuana works much better, isn’t addictive and leaves them feeling better the following day.
+Taking marijuana in the evening is beneficial in alleviating insomnia symptoms directly.
+Many individuals report that when they compare it with conventional sleep medicines, marijuana works much better, isn’t addictive and leaves them feeling more refreshed the following day.

-After checking the laws of your state to ensure medicinal cannabis is legal, to start using medical weed as a treatment for your advanced sleep phase disorder, you’ll need to talk with a certified medical marijuana doctor and receive a written recommendation.
+After checking the medical cannabis laws in your state to learn if there is an active medical marijuana patient registry, you’ll need to talk with a certified medical marijuana doctor and receive a written recommendation for advanced sleep phase disorder.
 Then you’ll need to obtain a medical marijuana card.
-Once you’ve received your card, you can then begin shopping for your cannabis products at a local dispensary.
+After receiving your card, you can begin shopping for your cannabis products at a local dispensary.

-While you can eat marijuana in foods like cakes and brownies, in the past people have mostly smoked the herb.
-Smoking medical weed allows you to titrate the dose more carefully by looking for the subjective effects before you take another puff.
+While you can eat marijuana in foods like cakes and brownies or apply it topically as lotions, salves, and ointments, in the past people have mostly smoked the herb.
+Smoking medical weed allows you to titrate the dose more carefully by experiencing the subjective effects before you take another puff.

 If you’re struggling with the strong urge to fall asleep during passive activities, you may want to try a sativa strain which is more energizing and uplifting.
 While not helpful when you’re trying to fall asleep, sativa strains can help keep you alert so you don’t fall asleep during the day.

-Cannabis can significantly improve your advanced sleep phase syndrome symptoms, but you need to understand its possible side effects fully.
-When you compare them with traditional medications, the effects are usually mild.
-Once the herb leaves your body, the side effects go away, so they’re not long-lasting.
+Cannabis can significantly improve your advanced sleep phase syndrome symptoms, but it’s important for patients to understand the possible side effects.
+When compared with most conventional medications, the effects are usually mild.
+Side effects are not experienced by everyone; those that do occur are temporary and only last up to a few hours.

-When you compare medical pot with prescription sleep aids, you’ll see the benefits of trying this treatment over the other.
+When you compare medical pot with prescription sleep aids, you’ll see the benefits of this treatment over the other.
 Prescription sleep aids can be addictive.
-With research into cannabis becoming more legally and practically viable by the day, patients with symptoms of advanced sleep phase syndrome may soon have enough reasons to choose this treatment.
+With research on medical marijuana, patients with symptoms of advanced sleep phase syndrome may soon have enough reasons to choose cannabis treatments.

-Before starting your treatment, you’ll want to sit down with your cannabis doctor and discuss all potential side effects.
-Most will be mild, but it doesn’t hurt to know what to expect.
+Before starting your treatment, you’ll want to sit down with your cannabis doctor to discuss all potential side effects.
+Most are mild, and rarely occur, but it doesn’t hurt to know what to expect.

-Now that you’ve learned a little about how medical pot can help treat symptoms of advanced sleep phase disorder, let’s dive into exactly what the condition is, its symptoms, causes, other treatments and more.
+Now that you’ve learned how medical pot can help treat symptoms of advanced sleep phase disorder, let’s dive into exactly what the condition is, its symptoms, causes, other treatments, and more.

 Advanced sleep phase disorder or syndrome is a circadian rhythm condition in which you experience excessive sleepiness and the necessity to sleep earlier than desired or what is socially acceptable.
 It can also correspond to earlier than desired waking times.
-The early morning awakening, with ASPD, occurs after a regular night’s sleep, which means that other than the timing of sleep, the patient experiences a normal sleep cycle.
+Early morning awakening with ASPD, occurs after regular night sleep, which means that other than the timing of sleep, patients experience normal sleep cycles.

-As an example, if you have advanced sleep phase disorder, you may need to go to bed between 6 p.m. and 9 p.m. and then wake between 2 a.m. and 5 a.m., while still receiving a full seven to eight hours of sleep.
+For example, if you have advanced sleep phase disorder, you may need to go to bed between 6 p.m. and 9 p.m. only to wake between 2 a.m. and 5 a.m., while still receiving a full seven to eight hours of sleep.

-Advanced sleep phase disorder is estimated to affect about one percent of the adult population, and older adults experience it more commonly, according to the American Sleep Association.
+Advanced sleep phase disorder is estimated to affect approximately one percent of the adult population, and older adults experience it more commonly, according to the American Sleep Association.

-The condition may be underdiagnosed because many people who have it manage to arrange work and social engagements at times that accommodate the condition and don’t interfere with their lives.
-Others may have less accommodating social or professional requirements that cause disruptions to their abilities to sleep or lead to less than ideal coping mechanisms.
+The condition may be underdiagnosed because many people with it manage to arrange their work and social engagements to accommodate the condition to minimize its impact on their daily lives.
+Others may have less accommodating social or professional requirements that seriously impair and disrupt their lives.

 Some in the medical community believe the loss of response to light as patients age causes advanced sleep phase disorder.
 This loss of light responses may be the result of cataracts or other lens problems associated with aging.

-Other contributing factors believe to impact a person’s susceptibility to advanced sleep phase disorder include:
+Other contributing factors that impact one’s susceptibility to advanced sleep phase disorder include:

-While everyone has his or her unique symptoms associated with any disorder, some are fairly universal with advanced sleep phase disorder.
+While everyone experiences unique symptoms with any health disorder, some are standard with advanced sleep phase disorder.
 They include:

-Because other conditions cause early morning awakenings, you must meet specific criteria before being diagnosed with advanced sleep phase disorder.
+Because other conditions cause early morning awakenings, patients must meet specific criteria before being diagnosed with advanced sleep phase disorder.

-There are essentially two primary types of treatment that physicians and sleep specialists widely used to treat advanced sleep phase disorder.
-One is a bright light therapy that attempts to artificially “reset” the body clock, and another is a behavioral therapy that attempts to retrain your body to sleep and awaken at more socially acceptable or normal times.
+There are essentially two primary types of treatment that physicians and sleep specialists widely use to treat advanced sleep phase disorder.
+One is light therapy, the treatment artificially “resets” the body clock.
+The other treatment is behavioral therapy that involves retraining the body to sleep and awaken at more socially acceptable or normal times.

-All in all, medical cannabis seems to be a better alternative for advanced sleep phase disorder than sleep aids and other medications.
+For many, medical cannabis is a better alternative for advanced sleep phase disorder than over-the-counter and prescriptions sleep aids and other medications.